michalsnik/aos/README.md

 Now you're ready to roll.

 Head into `/demo` in your browser folder to test your code in real environment.

+## Questions

+If you have any questions, ideas or whatsoever, please let me know in `issues` or message me directly.

 ## TODO